 I thought the salmon was very good, it was the caviar I could do without.)

-For the main course we had beef short ribs with lacto-fermented beets and brussel sprouts.
-I never eaten a beet, let alone a lacto-fermented one, and I’ve never had a brussel sprout.
+For the main course, we had beef short ribs with lacto-fermented beets and brussel sprouts.
+I have never eaten a beet, let alone a lacto-fermented one, and I’ve never had a brussel sprout.
 Ever.
 Let me tell you, brussel sprouts aren’t bad.
 I almost bought some today while grocery shopping.
 I say almost because in the budget it was that or carrots and I chose carrots.

 *and please excuse the quality of the photos.
-I made an executive decision to leave my 30D at home and brought along my husband’s point and shoot since it fit in the ergo pocket.
+I made an executive decision to leave my DSLR at home and brought along my husband’s point and shoot since it fit in the ergo pocket.
 Let’s just say I felt like my right arm was cut off without my nice camera.